Dyo (singer): 2016–present: Dyo

 In June 2016, unveiling her new stage name 'Dyo', she was credited as the featured vocalist and co-writer of pop song "Sexual" by Swedish producer NEIKED.
 On 15 September 2016, Dyo signed a publishing deal with Warner/Chappell Music.
 On 19 April 2017, Dyo was nominated for Best Contemporary Song at the 62nd Ivor Novello Awards for her songwriting work on "Sexual".
 On 25 August 2017, Fifth Harmony released their third studio album which features a song entitled "Lonely Night" co-written by Dyo.
 In 2018, she collaborated with Nigeria's Adekunle Gold on his About 30 album on a track titled Down With You and arguably the best track on the album which led to her increased popularity in her home country, Nigeria.
 In June 2018, Luis Fonsi released his new single 'Calypso' ft.
 Stefflon Don, a song on which Dyo is credited as a co-writer.
 On 1 October 2018, Dyo received a BMI award for her songwriting contribution on the Maroon 5 hit single 'What Lovers Do'.

 In 2019, Dyo started releasing music for the first time as Dyo including her first release Arena along with Go All The Way featuring Mr Eazi.
-In January of 2020, Dyo released her debut EP 'Dyologue' which featured production from GuiltyBeatz and JAE5.
+In January 2020, Dyo released her debut EP 'Dyologue' which featured production from GuiltyBeatz and JAE5.
 Later that year, Dyo released a collaboration with Nigerian artist Simi called 'Let Them Talk' and was also credited as songwriter on Brit and Grammy nominated artist NAO's track "Woman" featuring Lianne La Havas.

 In 2021, Dyo's songwriting credits include "Way Too Long" by Nathan Dawe featuring Anne-Marie and MoStack as well as Jesy Nelson's single "Boyz" featuring Nicki Minaj.